jerednav/mindful/README.md

 ---

-Mindful Notes is an app for providing simple note-taking for efficient productivity.
+Mindful is a collection for notes, to do lists and budget tracker to help organize your life.

 ---